burturt/canvas-scripts/README.md

 ## canvas-getAllGrades
-Simple script that gets all grades from a STUDENT canvas api key
+Simple script that gets all grades from a STUDENT canvas api key May or may not work with teacher canvas api key: no guarantees

 To run:
 1. Download and install python 3 (not 2!)